tendermint/spec/spec/abci/apps.md

 spooled in a temporary directory, and then given to the application in sequential order via `ApplySnapshotChunk` until all chunks have been accepted.

-As with taking snapshots, the method for restoring them is entirely up to the application, but will generally be the inverse of how they are taken.
+The method for restoring snapshot chunks is entirely up to the application.

 During restoration, the application can respond to `ApplySnapshotChunk` with instructions for how to continue.
 This will typically be to accept the chunk and await the next one, but it can also